 If you or someone in your family has a chronic or terminal disease such as cancer, diabetes, ALS, multiple sclerosis, or dementia, the reality of needing to prepare your Estate Plan is more than a “someday” or a “what-if” scenario.
 Chronic or terminal diseases make it more urgent that you address Estate Planning issues and plan for the care of your choice before those decisions are out of your hands.

-But the truth is, none of us know what illness or an accident will strike, so we all need to be prepared.
+But the truth is, none of us know what illness or an accident will strike — and the Corona Virus, Covid-19 is reminding us of that now — so we all need to be prepared.